To Blanket or Not to Blanket

 It turns out that the answer is not as simple as a yes or no, and that the decision needs to be based on each horse and their individual situation.
 Let’s first take a look at how horses normally retain body heat.

-How do Horses Naturally Stay Warm?
+How Do Horses Naturally Stay Warm?

 The first species of horses arose on several different continents, including Asia, Europe, and North America in a variety of different habitats with different climates.
 The exposure to both hot and cold climates required horses to develop unique methods of thermoregulation.
 These adaptations appear to have served them very well as to this day, whether they are wild or domestic, they are found to live in areas with all kinds of weather elements including wind, hot sun, pouring rain, deep snow, and temperatures which range from minus 50C to over 45C degrees.